TylerGrandini/TylerGrandini/README.md

 ## Skill Set :muscle:

-These are some of the major technologies that I use or have worked on in the past:
+These are some of the main technologies that I use and study daily:

 **Programming Languages**